Skip to main content

 A Group Of Glasses With Different Juices

 Bariatric surgery is a life-altering decision, and the gastric sleeve is a popular choice for many seeking a healthier, more active lifestyle.
 But with this new beginning comes a set of guidelines to ensure your success, especially when it comes to what you drink.
-At Ascension Saint Agnes Bariatric Surgery, we often field questions from our patients about whether or not you can drink carbonated drinks after gastric sleeve surgery.
+At Ascension Saint Agnes Bariatric Surgery, we often field questions from our bariatric patients about whether or not they can drink carbonated drinks after gastric sleeve surgery.
 Here’s what you need to know to sip smartly and protect your surgical investment.

 Can You Have Soda After Gastric Sleeve Surgery

 After a gastric sleeve procedure, your stomach’s size is significantly reduced, altering not just your appetite but also how you should consume liquids.
+Drinking soda can be particularly problematic due to the carbonation and sugar content, which can cause discomfort and hinder your recovery.

 • Carbonation Cautions: Carbonated beverages, including soda, can cause discomfort due to gas and bloating.
 The expansion within your new, smaller stomach can be painful and potentially harmful to your surgical site.